-In August 2019, PC DEPOT launched a new experience-based product "PC Assembly Kit for Parents and Children to Experience Assembling PC" with which customers can assemble a PC by themselves.
+In 2019, PC DEPOT launched an experience-based product "PC Assembly Kit for Parents and Children to Experience Assembling PC" with which customers can assemble a PC by themselves.
 This product is targeting premium members and their children who can learn about computers by assembling one and can take home the PC they have just completed.